 Millennials (individuals born between 1981 and 1996) number 83.2 million and are characteristically known as the largest, best-educated and most diverse generation in U.S. history.
-However, saving for retirement, budgeting and establishing and maintaining a financial plan remains a challenge for millennials, according to the National Institute on Retirement Security.
+However, saving for retirement, budgeting and financial planning remains a challenge for much of this cohort — at least according to the National Institute on Retirement Security.

-If you’re a millennial, Bankrate’s guide can help you determine why it’s important for you to invite risk, how to determine your investment goals and how to get started in the stock market.
+Learn why it’s important to invite risk, how to determine your investment goals and how to get started in the stock market below

 Why should millennials invest?